 The largest, most common group produces hallucinogens called psilocybin and psilocin, and features more than 180 species from every continent except Antarctica.
 These diverse fungi hail from roughly a dozen genera, but are often lumped together as "psilocybin mushrooms."
 Most belong to the genus Psilocybe, including well-known species like P. cubensis ("gold top") and P. semilanceata ("liberty cap").

-Psilocybin fungi might be so diverse, according to a 2018 study, because they didn't inherit the genes behind psilocybin from a common ancestor, but just passed them directly between distant species in a phenomenon called "horizontal gene transfer."
+Psilocybin fungi might be so diverse, according to a study in Evolution Letters, because they didn't inherit the genes behind psilocybin from a common ancestor, but just passed them directly between distant species in a phenomenon called "horizontal gene transfer."
 Psilocybin could have originally evolved as a defense mechanism, the study's authors suggest, deterring fungi-eating pests by "altering the insects' 'mind.'"

 The other group is smaller, but has a rich history of religious use.
 It consists of one iconic species — Amanita muscaria ("fly agaric") — plus a few less famous relatives like A. pantherina ("panther cap").
 Instead of psilocybin or psilocin, its main hallucinogens are chemicals known as muscimol and ibotenic acid.